Emerald, Queensland: Amenities

 Central Highlands Regional Council operates Emerald Library at 44 Borilla Street, Emerald.

 The Emerald branch of the Queensland Country Women's Association meets at the QCWA Rooms at 45 Borilla Street.

 Emerald Uniting Church is at 49 Yamala Streets (corner of Borilla Street, 23.5236°S 148.1631°E).

 Calvary Christian Church is at 11 Gladstone Street (23.5305°S 148.1544°E).

 Attractions

 To the west of the town is an area known as The Gemfields, with small towns such as Sapphire and Rubyvale indicating the type of gems found there.
 The sapphire fields located here are the largest in the southern hemisphere.

 The Fairbairn Dam, a short drive to the south of the town, was opened in 1972, and holds back the waters of Lake Maraboon.
 The lake covers an area of up to 150 km2, making it one of the largest artificial lakes in the country.
 When full, it holds three times more water than Sydney Harbour.
 This extensive water supply has allowed the cotton industry to flourish in the area, and the lake is a boon for local water sports.

-Erected in 1999, the world's largest Vincent van Gogh sunflower painting is situated in Moreton Park.
-The structure is 25 metres high and celebrates the town's history of sunflower agriculture.
-Created by Cameron Cross for the 'Van Gogh Project', the canvas art represents localities over seven countries.